 One of the first things the bill implements is less liability for emergency room workers.
 It raises the standard to which a plaintiff must prove that the emergency worker was negligent.
 The plaintiff must show that the emergency worker more likely than not failed to meet the standard of care and this failure was grossly negligent or intentional.
 The reasoning behind this is that it should save money for healthcare providers by reducing the number of frivolous medical malpractice cases and lowering the price of malpractice insurance.

-Another component of the bill is to introduce a $250,000-$500,000 cap on noneconomic damages awarded by juries in medical malpractice cases.
-Noneconomic damages are the damages given for pain and suffering, disfigurement, lost of limb and basically anything that has to do with the resulting mental anguish.
+Another component of the bill is to introduce a $250,000-$500,000 caps on noneconomic damages awarded by juries in medical malpractice cases.
+Noneconomic damages are the damages given for pain and suffering, disfigurement, loss of limb and basically anything that has to do with the resulting mental anguish.
 Money awarded for noneconomic damages can vary greatly depending on juries and this unpredictability causes malpractice insurance to skyrocket.

 Sounds like a great plan to save money and improve healthcare for everyone right?

+Wrong!
 It seems this bill mostly benefits healthcare and insurance companies.
-Is the money saved really going to “trickle down” to everyday patients?
+Is the money saved really going to “trickle-down” to everyday patients?
 Or is it more likely that it will stay with the healthcare and insurance companies?
 What about the injured person’s rights?

 Does restricting the liability of emergency workers really encourage a higher standard of care?
 Holding people responsible for their actions encourages them to perform more efficiently and even motivates them to improve services and products.
 This responsibility encourages companies to compete with each other to be the most desired and in turn win the most customers.
 Taking this responsibility away could make workers more complacent and actually produce more injuries to future patients.